Jeong Ho-yeon

-Jeong Ho-yeon (born 28 September 2000) is a South Korean footballer who plays as a midfielder for Minnesota United in the Major League Soccer and the South Korea national team.
+Jeong Ho-yeon (born 28 September 2000) is a South Korean footballer who plays as a midfielder for K League 2 club Suwon Samsung Bluewings, on loan from Major League Soccer club Minnesota United and the South Korea national team.

 Style of play

 He shows how active he is to match the central midfielder.
 He still shows the highest amount of activity in the K-League, and plays an important role in linking defense and offense.

 International career

 Jeong made his debut for the senior South Korea national team on 26 March 2024 in a World Cup qualifier against Thailand.